 Ingrown nails occur when the edges of a nail become embedded under the surrounding skin, causing pain and in many cases, infection.
 Ingrown nails can happen in individuals of all genders and age groups, and while ingrown fingernails can occur, the big toes are the most susceptible to this condition.

 Signs and symptoms of ingrown nails include:

 - Improperly trimmed nails leaving a spike at the corner

 - Crowding of toes due to tight footwear

 - Trauma to the feet

-People with eyesight problems, mobility issues, diabetes, peripheral vascular disease, or other circulatory disorders, and children/teenagers should avoid any form of self-treatment as well.
-Seek immediate medical attention as ingrown nails in such individuals may result in the need for complicated surgery or amputation.
+People with eyesight problems, mobility issues, diabetes, peripheral vascular disease, or other circulatory disorders, and children/teenagers should avoid any form of self-remedies.
+Instead, they should seek immediate medical attention, as ingrown nails in these individuals may require specialised care.

 Podiatrists, who are specialists in foot and lower limb care, are qualified to perform a variety of interventions for nail conditions such as ingrown toenails.
 Part of the procedure includes removal of the ingrown portion of the nail to ensure pain-free regrowth before a dressing is applied to prevent further infection.

 - Low chance of reoccurrence